Casehero

 On-Assignment

 Once in the host country, it would seem that Solvay Group’s IMP is greatly aided by established professional networks and the goodwill of local staff.
-While many struggles to settle or even understand the domestic approach to professional responsibilities and management conduct, such networks helped expats with both complex work arrangements as well as locating the local grocer.
-It is this sense of connection to the host-country and interrelatedness between units that enables successful assignments (Clouse & Watkins 2009).
+While many struggle to settle or even understand the domestic approach to professional responsibilities and management conduct, such networks helped ex-pats with both complex work arrangements and locating the local grocer.
+It is this sense of connection to the host country and interrelatedness between units that enables successful assignments (Clouse & Watkins 2009).

-Lorent has observed that those expats whose families were accommodated were more likely to see out the entirety of their assignment, or even extend should it be required.
-While some expats and family failed to sufficiently integrate into new countries (through language or culture incompatibilities), the relationships fostered and successfully homogenous culture globally has helped mitigated cases wherein adaptability was lacking.
+Lorent has observed that those expats whose families were accommodated were more likely to see out the entirety of their assignment or even extend it should it be required.
+While some expats and families failed to sufficiently integrate into new countries (through language or culture incompatibilities), the relationships fostered and successfully homogenous culture globally have helped mitigate cases wherein adaptability was lacking.

 Post-Assignment

-In order to retain globally literate and technically capable professionals, the Solvay Group needs to ameliorate the identified issues in each stage of its IMP to ensure best-fit candidates are recruited, developed and challenged, hence, it will help in improving business outcomes.
+In order to retain globally literate and technically capable professionals, the Solvay Group needs to ameliorate the identified issues in each stage of its IMP to ensure that best-fit candidates are recruited, developed, and challenged.
+Hence, it will help in improving business outcomes.

 Practical Challenges of International Mobility